- Weight: 60 – 110 pounds (27.22 – 49.90 kg)

 - Height: 20 – 24 inches (50.80 – 60.96 cm)

-The Look of a Old English Sheepdog
+The Look of an Old English Sheepdog

 Old English Sheepdogs have large, square, compact frames covered in shaggy coats.
-They have large, somewhat square heads covered in fir, flat ears and large black noses.
+They have large, somewhat square heads covered in fir, flat ears, and large black noses.
 Their intelligent eyes can be brown, blue or one of each.
-They have somewhat long necks, short bodies and big-boned legs.
+They have somewhat long necks, short bodies, and big-boned legs.
 Their tails are usually docked, and their coarse coats are abundant without being too profuse.
-They usually come in blue, gray, blue gray or blue merle, with or without white patches.
+They usually come in blue, gray, blue or blue merle, with or without white patches.
 Overall, Old English Sheepdogs have a strong, balanced look.

 - Big and shaggy

 - Loving and devoted